 - Be willing to ask questions.

 About Water Rangers and our team

 Water Rangers is a Canadian not-for-profit social enterprise.
 We build easy-to-use, affordable tools for communities to crowdsource water quality data.

 How to apply

-Please include which position you’re applying for in your subject line, and email your resume to email@example.com.
+- Please include which position you’re applying for in your subject line.

-NOTE: Do not call.
-Only applicants selected for interviews will be contacted.
+NOTE: Only applicants selected for interviews will be contacted.